 Summary of Federal Law

 In 2005, Congress passed the Protection of Lawful Commerce in Arms Act (PLCAA)1, a federal statute which provides broad immunity to gun manufacturers and dealers in federal and state court.
-Generally speaking, the PLCAA prohibits “qualified civil liability actions,” which are defined as civil or administrative proceedings which “result from the criminal or lawful misuse” of firearms or ammunition.2
+Generally speaking, the PLCAA prohibits “qualified civil liability actions,” which are defined as civil or administrative proceedings for relief “resulting from the criminal or unlawful misuse” of firearms or ammunition.2

 There are six exceptions to the blanket civil immunity provided by the PLCAA:

 - An action brought against someone convicted of “knowingly transfer[ing] a firearm, knowing that such firearm will be used to commit a crime of violence” by someone directly harmed by such unlawful conduct;